medicare medicaid texas

 When applying for Medicaid, financial assets include cash, stocks, bonds, investments, savings and checking accounts, and real estate that is not your primary residence.

 Many assets are considered exempt and not countable for your eligibility.
-These items include your personal belongings, household furnishings, one car, irrevocable burial trusts, and your primary place of residence.
+These items include personal belongings, household furnishings, one car, irrevocable burial trusts, and your primary residence.

 Medicaid Programs in Texas